 What about treatment methods not on this list?

 There are other CAS treatments that do not have the same level of evidence as those listed above.
 Treatment research in CAS has expanded significantly in the past few years, but large randomized controlled studies are still needed.
 Many factors may influence a clinician’s decision to use a specific treatment method, including parent preference.
 No matter what treatment method is selected, it is always up to clinicians to carefully monitor the child’s response, including maintenance (skills learned persist over time) and generalization (skills transfer to things not directly practiced in therapy).
 Unfortunately, CAS has been described as “difficult to treat” and therefore clinicians assume that slow progress over an extended period of time is typical for children with CAS.
 If a treatment method is not resulting in notable improvement in the child’s speech within a reasonable period of time, you may want to explore other methods.
-You can consult the American Speech-Language and Hearing Association (ASHA) Evidence Map for CAS here.
+You can learn more about treatment methods here or consult the American Speech-Language-Hearing Association (ASHA) Evidence Map for CAS here.